StevenMaio/StevenMaio.github.io/README.md

 ### Road Map

 1. Introduction (why learn Python, what can you do with it, etc.)
+    1. What can you do with Python?
+    2. Learning a programming language leads to learning more programming languages
+    3. It's a beginner friendly language, but it's still powerful
 2. Python basics, declaring variables, variable types, etc.
     1. Declaring a variables
     2. Operations